Vertexvis/vertex-dev-dashboard/getting-started.md

 </details>
 <br />

-Obtaining an OAuth2 token for the platform account allows us to create a new set of credentials, by passing the value as through the `Bearer Token` authorization configuration in Postman.
+Obtaining an OAuth2 token for the platform account allows us to create a new set of application credentials, by passing the value as through the `Bearer Token` authorization configuration in Postman.

 **NOTE:** Once the `Client Secret` here has been generated and returned, it can not be retrieved again. **Make sure you store these credentials somewhere secure.**